What is salmonella?

 How is it spread?

-Salmonella live in the intestinal tracts of humans and other animals, including birds.
-Humans are usually infected by eating foods contaminated with animal feces.
-Contaminated foods are often of animal origin, such as beef, poultry, milk or eggs, but any food, including fruits and vegetables, may become contaminated.
-Contaminated foods usually look and smell normal and the contamination should not be expected to be visible.
+Salmonella bacteria live in the intestines of humans and animals, including birds.
+People usually become infected by eating food contaminated with animal feces.
+Common sources include beef, poultry, milk, and eggs, but fruits and vegetables can also become contaminated.
+Contaminated food often looks and smells normal.

 What are the symptoms?